PSHR page header

 3. If he/she is a crossbred gaited horse, did you enclose a copy of his/her sire's and dam's papers?
 In order to qualify for regular registration, these can be of different gaited associations, but they must both be from one of our accepted breeds.
 See Breed Code Key.

-4. If your horse does not qualify for regular registration, did you enclose a video tape, YouTube video link or DVD of the horse gaiting and the Hardship Clause registration fee of $50.?
+4. If your horse does not qualify for regular registration, did you enclose a video tape, YouTube video link or DVD of the horse gaiting and the Hardship Clause registration fee?

 5. If your horse is registered in another breed, did you enclose a copy of his/her papers from that association?